Examples of good brand names: Some of the most successful brand names ever

 Caterpillar Logo

-“Caterpillar” is an example of how unpredictable yet effective branding can be.
-Although the word “caterpillar” primarily evokes images of nature, its association with a manufacturer of heavy construction equipment and automobiles seems counterintuitive at first glance.
+“Caterpillar” exemplifies how unpredictable yet effective branding can be.
+Although the word “caterpillar” primarily evokes images of nature, its association with a heavy construction equipment manufacturer and automobiles seems counterintuitive.
 The story behind the origin of this brand’s name is evidence of a well-thought-out strategy.
-The inspiration for the choice of the name was a casual comment by a photographer who noted that the movement of machinery resembles a caterpillar.
+A photographer’s casual comment that the movement of machinery resembled a caterpillar inspired the choice of the name.

-The initially unconventional choice proved to be a valid one: it resonated with the industry and even evolved into a more concise version known as “Cat.”
+The initially unconventional choice proved valid: it resonated with the industry and even evolved into a more concise version known as “Cat.”
 This shortened version serves a dual purpose: it is easy to remember and carries qualities such as agility, grace, and elegance, which are universally associated with feline traits.

 The journey of a brand name from an observation-based description to an enduring symbol illustrates the transformative power of apt branding.
-The name “Caterpillar” has become not just a label but an embodiment of the company’s defining characteristics – reliability and sustainability.
+“Caterpillar” has become a label and embodiment of the company’s defining characteristics – reliability and sustainability.

 Dove